 |Indian Institute of Technology, IIT, Kharagpur||INR 23 Lakhs|

-The admission requirements of an MBA in Logistics does not specifically include an undergraduate degree in the related fields of Logistics and Supply Chain Management.
-Instead, most of international universities and business schools accept students with undergraduate degrees in any discipline from a recognized university.
+The admission requirements of an MBA in Logistics do not specifically include an undergraduate degree in the related fields of Logistics and Supply Chain Management.
+Instead, most international universities and business schools accept students with undergraduate degrees in any discipline from a recognized university.
 To apply for this MBA degree, you will have to submit GMAT/CAT/XAT/MAT scores for universities in India while GMAT/GRE are widely accepted at business schools around the world.
 If you are applying abroad, you will also have to additionally provide language proficiency scores of IELTS/TOEFL/PTE as well as an SOP and LOR.

 MBA in Shipping and Logistics is a great course for a freshman fascinated by cargo management.
-It generates skillful specialists for managerial roles in ports and shipping enterprises.
-Assembled here is a list of the top institutes in India offering MBA in Logistics with their respective locations and fees charged by each.
+It generates skilful specialists for managerial roles in ports and shipping enterprises.
+Assembled here is a list of the top institutes in India offering an MBA in Logistics with their respective locations and fees charged by each.